 All Colorado drivers must have a clean driving record if they wish to drive legally on state roads.
-To keep driving records clean, teen drivers must first learn more about the official rules of the road and the penalties for not obeying these rules.
+To keep driving records clean, teen drivers must first learn more about the official rules of the road and the penalties for not obeying these rules according to Colorado traffic laws.
 To help guide teen drivers in achieving a clean driving record, let’s take a look at the Colorado point system.

 An Introduction to the Points System